algorithmica-org/algorithmica/content/english/hpc/algorithms/matmul.md

 We've reached ~93% of BLAS performance and ~75% of the theoretical performance limit, which is really great for what is essentially just 40 lines of C.

-Interestingly, the whole thing can be rolled into just one deeply nested `for` loop with a BLAS-level of performance (assuming that we're in 2050 and using GCC version 35, which finally stopped screwing up with register spilling):
+Interestingly, the whole thing can be rolled into just one deeply nested `for` loop with a BLAS level of performance (assuming that we're in 2050 and using GCC version 35, which finally stopped screwing up with register spilling):

 ```c++
 for (int i3 = 0; i3 < n; i3 += s3)